-The Islamic Istanbul visit (5 Days) is for those who can spend a few days to experience Istanbul as it is!
+The Istanbul Islamic visit (5 Days) is for those who can spend a few days to experience Istanbul as it is!

 We will take you to all of the must-see spots in the city.
-The tour covers Istanbul and tours are with professional English speaking guides and a first class service.
+The tour covers Istanbul and tours are with professional English speaking guides and first class service.

 At a glance

 |Day 2||Morning Byzantium Relics of Istanbul|

 |Day 5||Transfer to Istanbul Airport.
 End of tour|

 > There are some 2691 active mosques in Istanbul.
 The most important are included in your half day tour

 > Professional English-speaking guide